Benriner Japanese Mandoline Slicer · โ˜… 4.7 Top Pick Check price on Amazon →

 Slice uniformity: restaurant grade

-Safety: pusher is basic, glove is required
+Safety: the pusher is basic, so plan for a glove

 Who should buy the Benriner Mandoline?